Solny Adalsteinsson

 Karen Bauman

-Primary geographic interest: Ex situ, North America, global
+Primary geographic area(s) of interest: Ex situ, North America, global

 Yehuda Ben-Shahar